-Q&A: Why have one in five fled their homes in CAR?
+Why have one in four fled their homes in CAR?

 The Central African Republic has been in turmoil since rebels seized power in March 2013.
 The UN has warned that the country is heading toward a humanitarian disaster.What is life like in CAR?

 Most people are terrified as lawlessness has overtaken the country, which is bigger than Spain and Portugal combined.
 Armed men from rival groups trawl many areas looting, killing, burning crops and homes.
 Many villages are empty, with people either hiding in fields or in the bush.
-Some 935,000 people, 20% of the 4.6 million population, have fled their homes.
+Around a quarter of the population of 4.6 million have fled their homes.

 At least 2.2 million are finding it difficult to feed themselves and almost half of those living in the capital, Bangui, have fled since December, many to a makeshift camp at the airport.Why is it so bad?